 Here are three that come fairly close.
 The first one is from the Revised English Bible.

-James 4:5-6 [Revised English Bible] Or do you suppose the scripture has no point when it says that the spirit which God implanted in us is filled with envious longing?
+James 4:5-6 (REB) Or do you suppose the scripture has no point when it says that the spirit which God implanted in us is filled with envious longing?

 Ah!
 God gave us a spirit that is filled with envious longing.
 Until they got to the end there, they were doing pretty well.
 You see, if God gave a spirit with envious longing, that is evil.
 Envy is evil.
 God did not give us a spirit that is evil.